HumanBrainProject/PropNoProp/README.md

 1- First run _Fig2d_Simulations.py_, outputs files are saved in the _Results_ folder.

-2- Then run _Fig2d_PlotResults.py_ to get the figure
+2- Then run _Fig2d_PlotResults.py_ to plot the figure